cfengine/documentation/enterprise-cfengine-guide/high-availability/installation-guide.markdown

 ## Overview ##

 This is tutorial describing installation steps of CFEngine High Availability feature.
 It is suitable for both upgrading existing CFEngine installations to HA and for installing HA from scratch.
 Before starting installation we strongly recommend reading CFEngine High Availability overview.
-Detailed information can be found [here][].
+More detailed information can be found [here][CFEngine High Availability].

 ## Installation procedure ##